In order to keep your client calm during an audit interview, I suggest you do two things:

 Adults in professional relationships and settings, like in an audit interview, use questions to make a point, not to uncover facts.

-Let’s say that the client is instead expressing anger at being chosen.
-He doesn’t think it is fair that he was singled out for audit when his peers are running around happy and free of scrutiny.
+Instead, let’s say the client expresses anger at being chosen.
+He doesn’t think it is fair that he was singled out for an audit when his peers run around happy and free of scrutiny.

 He is trying to tell you he feels mistreated.